lhenry97/Project_3_Group_4/README.md

   - Emission Database for Global Atmospheric Research (EDGAR)
   - International Energy Agency (IEA)

+**Data Warehousing**

+With the complexity of the data MongoDB was used to warehouse the data.
+(mongo.png)

 **Licensing:**

 As stated on [the OWID GitHub](https://github.com/owid/co2-data/tree/master?tab=readme-ov-file) "All visualizations, data, and code produced by Our World in Data are completely open access under the [Creative Commons BY license](https://creativecommons.org/licenses/by/4.0/).
 You have the permission to use, distribute, and reproduce these in any medium, provided the source and authors are credited."